 blueFire PulsaR Can Help

 blueFire PulsaR is a co-educational wilderness therapy program for young adults ages 18-28.
 This program addresses emotional, social, and behavioral problems in young adults who are considering dropping out or experiencing “failure to launch” syndrome.
 Adventure therapy, wilderness ventures, equine therapy, academic opportunities and “family spark” are used to help students open up and look at their life.
-This program is dedicated to helping students regain a better sense of the world around them adopt healthier self-management skills.
+This program is dedicated to helping students regain a better sense of the world around them and adopt healthier self-management skills.